swiftlang/swift/docs/CppInteroperability/CppInteroperabilityManifesto.md

 This analysis relies on over-approximating the dynamic callgraph with the static callgraph.
 The static callgraph is feasible to compute in most cases, since Swift has very limited ways to abstract over an unspecialized generic function.
-Speicifically, Swift does not have generic closures.
+Specifically, Swift does not have generic closures.
 Swift does allow protocols to have requirements for generic functions though.

 ### Function templates: importing as real generic functions